CNC Services Northwest

 Used in all controls ca. 2004 - 2006.

-The encoder inputs can be damaged by a shorted encoder, and so should be protected by a piggyback snubber board (not pictured).
+The encoder inputs can be damaged by a shorted encoder, and so should be protected by a piggyback snubber board, as on the board shown here.

 Centroid CPU10B Board